guillaume-heusch/nuitbiencommun/ANNOTATIONS.md

 **A few important things though:**

 - The images you should upload are the ones in the `{images_with_detection}` folder created before.
 Here you already have the detections from CRAFT outlined (in green), so you don't need to annotate the already detected panels.
-- For annotations, you must use the "polygon" with 4 points: it's better than the bounding box, since it allows non-rectangular regions
+- For annotations, you must use the "polygon" with 4 points: it's better than the bounding box, since it allows non-rectangular regions.
+Also, **make sure to name your annotation "panel"**: the subsequent script assumes this name when looking for polygons in the XML file !

 Now, I let you go through all the images of the sequence, and draw nice polygons around not-detected panels ;) Note that you don't need to be super precise (as you may have seen, CRAFT is not that precise on panels, and biased towards the inside).